THIS PAGE IS DEDICATED AS A DIRECTORY TO SHEEHAN SYNDROME INFORMATION, PITUITARY FUNCTION AND ADRENAL INSUFFICIENCY

 The loss of blood to the pituitary gland may destroy hormone producing tissue.
 When necrosis of the pituitary gland occurs the pituitary may lose some or all of its function.

-The web link below will explain what is Sheehan Syndrome, and provide you an overview of Sheehan Syndrome;
+The web link below explains, What is Sheehan Syndrome, and provides you with a Sheehan Syndrome overview.

 The symptoms of Sheehan’s Syndrome may develop gradually, or increase over time.